aleksandar888/cordova-plugin-imap/README.md

 - setFlag (folderName, messageNums, [flag](#flag) : <code>enum</code>, status, success,
   error) - ([ModificationResult](#modificationresult)) - Sets a flag on a message.
   This method can also be used for deleting messages.
-- downloadEmailAttachment(folderName, messageNo, path, contentID, attachmentFileName, success, error) - Download email attachment using "contentID" or "attachmentFileName".
-The "contentID" is preferred if available.
+- downloadEmailAttachment(folderName, messageNo, path, replaceIfDuplicate, fileName, contentID, success, error) - Download email attachment using "fileName" or "contentID" – Android only. "contentID" is preferred when available, and it works only on Android.

 ## Data types